School leaders

 Access system professional learning for the whole school

-The department provides professional learning support that is compatible with high impact professional learning practice in schools.
+The department provides high-quality professional learning support that is aligned with high impact professional learning practice in schools.
 It recognises the role of evidence-based practice in strengthening teaching and learning and provides specialist input through online and face-to-face professional learning, evidence-based materials and teaching resources, support for student data analysis and specialist advice across a range of teaching areas.

 Category: